reymon359/how-to-live/advices/The five whys/index.md

 ---
 # The five whys

-Five whys (or 5 whys) is an iterative interrogative technique used to explore the cause-and-effect relationships underlying a particular problem.
+The five whys is an iterative interrogative technique used to explore the cause-and-effect relationships underlying a particular problem.

-The primary goal of the technique is to determine the root cause of a defect or problem by repeating the question "Why?".
+The primary goal of the technique is to determine the root cause of a problem by repeating the question "Why?".

 ![The five whys example](./assets/the-five-whys.png)

-Whenever you want to understand something deeply, ask why 5 times (even more if needed).
+Whenever you want to understand the root of something, try to ask why 5 times (even more if needed).

-It will help you understand the problem better.
-Which will help you reach a solution more easily.
+It will help you understand the problem better, which will help you reach a solution more easily.

 ## Quotes